Is Oxtail Beef Or Pork? Definitive Answer & 7+ Best Ideas For Grass-fed Beef Oxtail!

 Yes, oxtail is halal since it meets the requirements for permissible beef in Islamic law.

-Oxtail can be healthy in moderation but is higher in saturated fat and cholesterol than leaner beef cuts.
+Oxtail can be better in moderation but is higher in saturated fat and cholesterol than leaner beef cuts.
 It provides more collagen.

 References